-Parents who are facing a child support or child custody hearing may have the unfortunate case of the hearing being scheduled at a time or place that is inconvenient to one parent.
-Here is some information about what a parent should do when a child custody or child support hearing is scheduled in an inconvenient place or time:
+All states handle child custody and child support hearings differently.
+Take a look at some general information about what a parent should do when a child custody or child support hearing is scheduled at an inconvenient place or time.

 Appearance By Phone or Video